Pop Culture Madness!

 Reading The Robe by Lloyd C. Douglas

-Reading Go Tell it on the Mountain by James Baldwin
+Reading Go Tell It on the Mountain by James Baldwin

 Reading The Adventures of Augie March by Saul Bellow